 Questions we've been asked: General issues

-Managing communications associated with a dispute referred to the Adjudication Unit
+Managing communications associated with a dispute referred to the Disputes Review Unit

 Issued December 2003

-This item outlines how the Adjudication & Rulings group deals with communications it receives that are associated with a dispute that has been referred to the Adjudication Unit.
+This page outlines how the Office of the Chief Tax Counsel (OCTC) deals with communications it receives that are associated with a dispute that has been referred to the Disputes Review Unit (DRU) for adjudication.

-Under the disputes resolution process, a tax dispute between IRD and a taxpayer is generally referred to the Adjudication Unit to review.
-The Adjudication Unit is independent of IRD's audit function, so as to facilitate impartiality, and is intended to take a fresh look at the application of the law to the facts of the disputed case.
-As such, the actual and perceived independence of the Unit is a matter that is taken very seriously.
+Under the disputes process, a tax dispute between the Service Delivery Group (SDG) of Inland Revenue and a taxpayer is generally referred to DRU to review.
+DRU is independent of Inland Revenue’s audit function, so as to facilitate impartiality, and is intended to take a fresh look at the application of the law to the facts of the disputed case.
+As such, the actual and perceived independence of DRU is a matter that is taken very seriously.

-As noted in Tax Information Bulletin, Volume 8, Number 3, August 1996 ("TIB"), it is intended that communications to the Adjudication Unit about a dispute being considered by an Adjudication team would be very rare and, in most instances, would be initiated by the Unit itself.
-This would generally be in circumstances where the Adjudication team required clarification of some matter concerning the dispute.
-In all such cases, such contact will be in writing and a copy of the letter is also sent to the other party to the dispute.
-This is to ensure openness and transparency of the Adjudication process, and also to prevent compromising some aspects of the tax disputes process, including the role of the Statement of Position and the operation of the evidence exclusion rule.
+As noted in Tax Information Bulletin, Volume 8, Number 3, August 1996 ("TIB"), it is intended that communications with DRU about a dispute being considered by a DRU team would be very rare and, in most instances, would be initiated by DRU itself.
+This would generally be in circumstances where the DRU team required clarification of some matter concerning the dispute.
+In all such cases, contact will be in writing and a copy of the letter is also sent to the other party to the dispute.
+This is to ensure openness and transparency of the adjudication process, and also to prevent compromising some aspects of the disputes process, including the role of the Statement of Position and the operation of the issues and propositions of law exclusion rule.

-The TIB implies that the disputants cannot initiate any communications with the Adjudication team.
-However, in practice, taxpayers/agents and IRD staff, from time to time, do attempt to contact the Adjudication Unit for various reasons.
-These communications are managed by Adjudication & Rulings' Field Liaison & Communication Unit ("FLAC") in a manner that endeavours to ensure that the impartiality and independence of the adjudication process is not compromised.
+The TIB implies that the disputants cannot initiate any communications with DRU.
+However, in practice, taxpayers/agents and Inland Revenue staff, from time to time, do attempt to contact DRU for various reasons.
+These communications are managed by OCTC’s Senior Technical & Liaison Advisor (STLA) in a manner that endeavours to ensure that the impartiality and independence of the adjudication process is not compromised.

-There are two principles that guide the Adjudication Unit and FLAC in managing inward communications that are associated with a dispute that has been referred to the Unit.
+There are two principles that guide DRU and the STLA in managing inward communications that are associated with a dispute that has been referred to DRU.

 - The first principle is one of openness and transparency.
-This ensures that the adjudication process is consistent with the dispute resolution procedures and is based on an "all cards on the table" approach.
-This includes every communication subsequent to the dispute being referred to the Adjudication Unit which FLAC passes on to the Adjudication team working on the particular case being copied to all parties concerned.
+This ensures that the adjudication process is consistent with the disputes process and is based on an "all cards on the table" approach.
+This includes every communication subsequent to the dispute being referred to DRU which the STLA passes on to the DRU team working on the particular case being copied to all parties concerned.
 This principle is also reflected in the final Adjudication Report which is intended to be comprehensive and address all relevant arguments raised by either party to the dispute.
 As such, final decisions of the Commissioner are clearly explained in the report.

-- The second principle is one of maintaining the independence of the Adjudication Unit so that the impartiality of the team considering a disputed matter is not compromised.
-This is to ensure that the Adjudication team cannot be inappropriately influenced by matters beyond the scope of the dispute as embodied in the documentation referred to the Adjudication Unit.
-As noted in the TIB, the role of the Adjudication Unit is not to carry out further investigations but to form a view based primarily on the information provided in the Statements of Position of the respective parties, including any additions to such statements under section 89 M(13) of the Tax Administration Act 1994.
+- The second principle is one of maintaining the independence of DRU so that the impartiality of the team considering a disputed matter is not compromised.
+This is to ensure that the DRU team cannot be argued to have been inappropriately influenced by matters beyond the scope of the dispute as embodied in the documentation referred to DRU.
+As noted in the TIB, the role of DRU is not to carry out further investigations but to form a view based primarily on the information provided in the Statements of Position of the respective parties, including any additions to such statements under section 89 M(13) of the Tax Administration Act 1994.

-These two principles generally overlap so as to effectively require that the parties are aware both of the reasons for the decision and what has influenced the Adjudication team in the course of their deliberations.
-An example of this can be seen in the final Adjudication Report issued by the Unit, which is comprehensive as to the reasons for the decision(s).
-If an aspect is not in the report, then it did not influence the Adjudication team and does not form part of the reasoning or decision of the Adjudication team in that matter.
+These two principles generally overlap so as to effectively require that the parties are aware both of the reasons for the decision and what has influenced the DRU team in the course of their deliberations.
+An example of this can be seen in the final Adjudication Report issued by DRU, which is comprehensive as to the reasons for the decision(s).
+If an aspect is not in the report, then it did not influence the DRU team and does not form part of the reasoning or decision of the DRU team in that matter.